AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: Experiments

 In this section, we aim to investigate when and to what extent AD-tailored fine-tuning is beneficial under a more controlled and fair setting, as direct comparisons with existing methods are often confounded by various factors.
 To this end, we fine-tune the VLM backbone of \OURS on two autonomous driving datasets: LingoQA~\cite{lingoqa} and the counterfactual reasoning subset of OmniDrive~\cite{omnidrive}.
 The former is widely used for scene understanding in the autonomous driving domain, while the latter is closely related to planning performance, as it shares the same visual inputs as the nuScenes~\cite{nuscenes} benchmark and its question prompts explicitly contain trajectory-related information.
 We then evaluate the fine-tuned model on the test splits of these two datasets, together with five additional general-domain knowledge benchmarks, ScienceQA~\cite{scienceqa}, FigureQA~\cite{figureqa}, TallyQA~\cite{tallyqa}, InfographicVQA~\cite{Infographicvqa}, and VizWiz~\cite{vizwiz}, as summarized in Table~\ref{tab:ablation_knowledge}.

 As shown by the quantitative results, fine-tuning the VLM backbone yields marginal improvements on scene understanding performance in LingoQA, but leads to substantial gains on the counterfactual planning task.
 This suggests that pre-trained VLMs can already support competitive multi-task scene understanding through semantic prompting alone, whereas fine-tuning remains essential for action-level tasks such as trajectory planning.
 Notably, the impact of fine-tuning on general-domain reasoning is highly task-dependent.
 On datasets with relatively simple answer spaces, such as ScienceQA and FigureQA, fine-tuning results in only minor performance changes, indicating that basic recognition and short-form reasoning capabilities are largely preserved.
 In contrast, for more complex VQA benchmarks that require compositional reasoning and multi-step inference, such as TallyQA, InfographicVQA, and VizWiz, performance degrades substantially after fine-tuning.
 For instance, accuracy on TallyQA drops from 81.40 to 52.40, and on InfographicVQA from 89.30 to 50.20, corresponding to an almost 50\% reduction relative to the pre-trained baseline.
 These results demonstrate that domain-specific fine-tuning mainly degrades high-level reasoning ability, providing clear evidence of catastrophic forgetting when VLMs are directly adapted to the autonomous driving domain.
+A similar phenomenon has also been observed in other work~\cite{vlad}.

 Beyond validating our design choice, these results prompt a rethinking of the role of pre-trained VLMs in autonomous driving systems.
-Rather than uniformly adapting VLMs across all task levels, our findings suggest a clearer functional boundary: pre-trained VLMs are best suited for high-level scene understanding and reasoning, while task-specific adaptation should primarily focus on action-level components that operate under domain-specific constraints.
-In this regard, our design preserves the general intelligence of the scene understanding expert and transfers its reasoning knowledge to the action expert and the action refiner through joint attention sharing, enabling effective action-level learning without sacrificing general reasoning ability.
+Rather than uniformly adapting VLMs across all task levels, our findings suggest a clearer functional boundary: high-level scene understanding and reasoning do not necessarily require extensive domain-specific adaptation, whereas task-specific fine-tuning should primarily target action-level components that operate under domain-specific constraints.
+In this regard, our design preserves the general intelligence of the UE and transfers its reasoning knowledge to the AE through joint attention sharing, enabling effective action-level learning without sacrificing general reasoning ability.